-About Data sets and Project
+About Datasets and Project

-There was an international organization, called the League of Nations.
-The League of Nations had failed to prevent the outbreak of World War 2.
-Many leaders of countries have tried to make peace and remain peaceful.
-One of the results is the creation of the UN.
-At the end of World War 2, the United Nations (UN) was created as an international peacekeeping organization and a forum for resolving conflicts between nations.
-We will see whether the frequency of war outbreaks has increased or decreased, using datasets produced by the SIPRI and C.O.W project.
-First, let us introduce each data set that we use.
+An international organization called the League of Nations failed to prevent the outbreak of World War 2.
+Many leaders of countries tried to make peace.
+One of the results at the end of World War 2 was the creation of the United Nations (UN) as an international peacekeeping organization and a forum for resolving conflicts between nations.
+We will see whether the frequency of war outbreaks has increased or decreased using datasets produced by the SIPRI and the C.O.W project.
+First, we introduce each dataset used.

 Military Expenditure

-A military budget (or military expenditure), also known as a defense budget, is the number of financial resources dedicated by a state to raising and maintaining armed forces or other methods essential for defense purposes.
-By visualizing military expenditure of the top 10 spenders, which have a significant effect on international relations, we check how the arms race is going, which causes serious tension between countries.
+A military budget (or military expenditure), also known as a defense budget, is the amount of financial resources dedicated by a state to raising and maintaining armed forces or other methods essential for defense purposes.
+By visualizing the military expenditure of the top 10 spenders, which has a significant effect on international relations, we can see how the arms race is going, which causes serious tension between countries.

-MIDs and Countries at Wars
+MIDs and Countries at War

-The definition of militarized interstate disputes (MIDs) are conflicts between states that do not involve a full-scale war.
-A conflict is described as a MID if it causes fewer than 1,000 deaths, and some military force is used.
-In the Military expenditure section, after helping people understand the trend of the figures of military expenditure, in this MIDs and War section, we want to show how the entire trend of MIDs and Wars are going by year.
-This information is provided with each conflict location information and countries at wars in each year on the map.
+Militarized interstate disputes (MIDs) are conflicts between states that do not involve a full-scale war.
+A conflict is described as an MID if it causes fewer than 1,000 deaths and some military force is used.
+The Military Expenditure section elucidated the trend of the military expenditure figures.
+This MIDs and Countries at War section shows the trends of MIDs and Wars by year.
+This information is provided with the location information of each conflict and country at war in each year on the map.

 International Trade

 International trade is the exchange of capital, goods, and services across international borders or territories.
-Many experts have conducted research on the relationship between international trade and wars because various scholar groups in international relations have argued the effect of international trade on the trend of war outbreaks.
-In the second section, we provide international trade information with MIDs and wars.
-In the last section, we will see the trend between the number of countries participating in wars and the total amount of international trade.
+Many experts have conducted research on the relationship between international trade and wars, because various groups studying international relations have argued that international trade affects war outbreaks.
+The second section provides information on international trade along with MIDs and wars.
+The last section examines the relationship between the number of countries participating in wars and the total amount of international trade.

-What we show
+What we Show

-Wars have coexisted with human beings.
-Lots of people have died because of these big and small wars.
-Many experts have tried to understand International relations to deter wars and also remain peaceful.
-We are going to see information about military expenditure, wars, MIDs, and international trade.
-In the end, we will see what factors can be considered to deter wars and maintain peace.
+Wars have coexisted with human beings, and many people have died because of them.
+Many experts have tried to understand international relations to deter wars and remain peaceful.
+Here, we examine information about military expenditure, wars, MIDs, and international trade.
+In the end, we determine factors to be considered to deter wars and maintain peace.

-These data sets and information are provided by International Peace Research Institute and C.O.W Project.
-The data sets we used mainly include information on Militarized Interstate Disputes, Wars, and Trade.
-If you want to use the data sets of the C.O.W project, click the link below.
+These datasets and information are provided by the International Peace Research Institute and the C.O.W Project.
+The datasets we used mainly include information on MIDs, wars, and trade.
+To use the datasets of the C.O.W project, click the link below.

-1. Military Expenditure and Arms race
+1. Military Expenditure and Arms Race

-Many interstate disputes and wars have been caused by Great power (A great power is a sovereign state that is recognized as having the ability and expertise to exert its influence on a global scale. ).
-These countries have an influence on world peace significantly.
-When they compete on the arms race and make significant tension, Fears grow as these countries can be closer to militarized interstate conflict or full-scale war.
-First, let see the share of great power's military expenditure and the change of great power's military expenditure, which is one of the significant factors which has prominent effects on world peace.
+Many interstate disputes and wars have been caused by great powers (a sovereign state that is recognized as having the ability and expertise to exert its influence on a global scale).
+These countries have a significant influence on world peace.
+When they compete in the arms race and create significant tension, fears grow as these countries get closer to militarized interstate conflict or full-scale war.
+First, let us see the share of great powers’ military expenditure and the change of great powers’ military expenditure, which is one of the significant factors affecting world peace.